Bricktech2000/Notes/notes/cognitive load.md

 > **examples** _methods to reduce [[cognitive load]]_
 >
-> - running your life on a calendar
+> - running your life on a calendar so you don't have to constantly think about what you have to do
-> - using a to-do list for planning everything
-> - capturing ideas in a notebook as soon as they come to you
+> - capturing ideas in a notebook as soon as they come to you so you don't have to keep thinking about them
-> - writing down (or using [[memory technique]]s to temporarily memorize) incomplete tasks to get them off you mind, see [[zeigarnik effect]]
+> - writing down (or using [[memory technique]]s to temporarily memorize) incomplete tasks to get them off you mind